 It is not uncommon for the director’s statement to value a tenant’s goods at substantially less than what it might cost the tenant to actually replace their goods.
 As such, it is not uncommon for a statement to direct that the landlord may dispose of the tenant’s goods in accordance with section 384.
 As such, it is advisable that the tenant negotiate with the landlord to retrieve any goods that have been left in the rented premises as soon as possible.

 It is not mandatory for the landlord to obtain such a statement.
 However, the RT Act protects landlords who dispose of goods in reliance upon a Director’s statement.
 In those circumstances, if the landlord is found liable to compensate the owner of the goods for wrongful disposal, the landlord can apply to VCAT for compensation to be paid out of the Residential Tenancies Fund (s 402).
-For further information, contact CAV (for contact details, see “Advice and contacts”).
+For more information, contact CAV (see “Contacts”).

 If goods are not to be destroyed or disposed of, the landlord must store the goods in a safe place and manner for at least 28 days (s 386(1)).